 Are you in the process of creating your brand?
 Have you already done it?
 In any of the cases, you might have realized that the whole process takes time.
 And when you are in the initial phase, it is easy to doubt which way is the best to follow.
 That’s why, when working with clients, I usually start by creating a mood board.

-What is a moodboard?
-Basically, a moodboard is a collection of different visual and creative assets such as photos, fonts, colors, and textures that can help you create the vibe you want your brand to evoke.
-It will be the result of the brand concept you already defined which usually comes from your own values and feelings.
+What is a mood board?
+A moodboard is a collection of different visual and creative assets such as photos, fonts, colors, and textures that can help you create the vibe you want your brand to evoke.
+It will be the result of the brand concept you already defined which usually comes from your values and feelings.

 It helps you find ideas and try combinations that work and discard the ones that don’t until you find the one that reflects the concept you want to convey.

 Sometimes we don’t find the right words for what we’re trying to express, so using visual resources can make this process easier and make sure that everyone is on the same page and understands the same thing.

 Once your brand creation process is finished, you might need to create some collateral material.
 In that case, you can always use your mood board as a reference so you don’t get distracted by other possibilities that don’t reflect the vibe you want to show.